-- A great way to engage youth in problem solving in a team. - Broader and efficient ideas and perspectives. - Understanding the structure of problem solving. - Big opportunity to learn time management and task diversification in a short period of time.
+- A great way to engage youth in problem solving in a team. - Broader and efficient ideas and perspectives. - Understanding the structure of problem solving - Big opportunity to learn time management and task diversification in a short period of time.

-Cons:
+Cons

-- Need for equally experienced teams. - Need for a reward as some participants may not be motivated to do the activity otherwise. - Prepare participants with stress management workshop beforehand. - Need for proper organisation. - Make topic interesting for all, using votes perhaps. - Introduced in the school setting and not on a weekend.
+- Need for equally experienced teams - Need for a reward as some participants may not be motivated to do the activity otherwise. - Prepare participants with stress management workshop beforehand - Need for clear organisation - Make topic interesting for all, using votes perhaps - Introduced in the school setting and not on a weekend from my colleagues."